berachain/docs/apps/bex/content/learn/concepts/flash-loans.md

 head:
   - - meta
     - property: og:title
-      content: Flash Loans in BEX
+      content: Flash Loans in BeraSwap
   - - meta
     - name: description
-      content: Understanding Flash Loans in the BEX Protocol
+      content: Understanding Flash Loans in the BeraSwap Protocol
   - - meta
     - property: og:description
-      content: Understanding Flash Loans in the BEX Protocol
+      content: Understanding Flash Loans in the BeraSwap Protocol
 ---

 # Flash Loans

 :::warning
-Flash loans are currently disabled in BEX through protocol fees.
+Flash loans are currently disabled in BeraSwap through protocol fees.
 This feature may be enabled in the future through governance.
 :::

 ## What are Flash Loans?